Ovid/nasa-openapi/README.md

 You can use the [OpenAPI Generator](https://openapi-generator.tech/) to automatically build a client for your programming languages of choice.

 This project is a work in progress.
-Only three API endpoints are currently supported.
+Not all APIs are currently supported.

 # MIT License